 Better Business Bureau

-For many of these sites, you just create an account and add your businesses details, opening hours, website links, website blog links, company registration, etc. Some require telephone/text verification.
+For many of these sites, you just create an account and add your business details, opening hours, website links, website blog links, company registration, etc. Some require telephone/text verification.
 Google my Business will want to go a little further to verify your business address, usually wanting to send a physical postcard to you as part of the process.

 Most listings are free ($0), although many of these sites will follow up and will try to sell you a premium spot on their site.